kbmackenzie/mewlix/README.md

     -- _(:3」∠)_
 meow meow
 ```

+To Do:
+1. Write an operator table.
+2. Explain the built-in functions.
+3. Add a REPL and put this somewhere with some syntax highlighting (?).

 ### Shelves and Boxes
 Meowscript has only two core data structures: **stacks** (nicknamed 'shelves') and **objects/maps** (nicknamed 'boxes').
 It does not have arrays/lists: One must make do with knocking items off shelves instead, as a cat should.